Ezra Bridger: Forces of Destiny

 Ezra appears in the Star Wars Forces of Destiny episode "A Disarming Lesson", in which Ahsoka Tano provides Ezra a lesson in finding his inner strength and trusting in the Force.

 Ahsoka

-Ezra will be making his live action debut in the upcoming series Ahsoka with Eman Esfandi portraying him.
+Ezra made his live action debut in the series Ahsoka with Eman Esfandi portraying him.
+He first appears in "Part One: Master and Apprentice" in a hologram message that he recorded before his disappearance before making a physical appearance in "Part Six: Far, Far Away."
+At the end of the first season, he and Thrawn both return to the galaxy.

 Novels

 On August 5, 2014, Del Rey Books published Star Wars: Ezra's Gamble, a prequel novel to the Rebels short film "Property of Ezra Bridger".

 Video games

 Bridger, as he appeared in the first half of the series, appears in the following video games: